rileyleague/rileyleague.github.io/_pages/publications.md

 ***

 ### [Rogers’ Diffusion Theory of Innovations Applied to the Adoption of Sugammadex in a Nationwide Sample of Hospitals in the United States](https://rileyleague.github.io/publications/rogerscurve)
-with Kathryn Pearson, Michael Kent, Ryan McDevitt, Matthew Fuller, Rong Jiang, Steve Melton, Vijay Krishnamoorthy, Tetsu Ohnuma, Raquel Bartz, Juien Cobert, and Karthik Raghunathan \
+with Kathryn Pearson, Michael Kent, Ryan McDevitt, Matthew Fuller, Rong Jiang, Steve Melton, Vijay Krishnamoorthy, Tetsu Ohnuma, Raquel Bartz, Julien Cobert, and Karthik Raghunathan \
 Forthcoming in _British Journal of Anaesthesia_

 **Takeaway:** There is a bell-shaped distribution of the timing of adoption of a new anaesthesia drug, creating opporunities for learning about the causal effect of the drug.